mozilla-l10n/localizer-documentation/webprojects/amo.md

-# AMO: how to localize and test
+# Addons.mozilla.org (AMO): how to localize and test

 ## Product at a glance